magus/dcsseeds/README.md

   safer than deleting
   only show hide button when more than 2 players have submitted

-- reroll button on new seed page (refresh)

 - Design and styling

 ## Resources